2026 WorldViz VR Budgeting Guidelines for Scientific VR Labs

 Facilities

-• For corner projection systems: Flat uniform walls with white matt paint in a room with ideally high ceilings.
+• For corner projection systems: Flat uniform walls with white matte paint in a room with ideally high ceilings.

 • For room layout: Use energy saving lighting and block out daylight and sunlight.
 Eliminate reflective surfaces by using carpet or rubberized flooring.